GenericMappingTools/gmt/doc/rst/source/grdtrend.rst

 numerical advantage in the form of the matrix which must be inverted and allow more accurate solutions.
-NOTE: The model parameters listed with **-V** are Legendre polynomial coefficients; they are not numerically equivalent to the m#s in the equation described above.
+NOTE: The model parameters listed with **-V** are Legendre polynomial coefficients; they are not numerically equivalent to the :math:`m_j` in the equation described above.
 The description above is to allow the user to match **-N** with the order of the polynomial surface.
 See :doc:`grdmath` if you need to evaluate the trend using the reported coefficients.